ALENTL/RASHMIKAMANDANNA-BOT/README.md

 # tgbot
-An exclusive bot made for MOVIES FACTORY Group
+An exclusive bot made for FOCUS MOVIES Group

 ## You can also tap the Deploy To Heroku button below to deploy straight to Heroku!